nilsinenomine/phermented/_posts/2024-02-25-Liza-Marcos-Meeting-with-Smartmatic-Rigged-Election-Posits-Chong.md

 - "2022 PH election rigged"
 - "No to Marcos"
 - "NoMoreMarcos"
+image: "assets/images/Screenshot_2024-03-23_213626_Politiko.jpeg"
 ---

 Atty.
-Glenn Chong is vocal critic against Smartmatic.
-He alleges Electoral Fraud through Smartmatic's Machine.
+Glenn Chong is a vocal critic against Smartmatic.
+He has alleged Electoral Fraud through Smartmatic's Machine even before PBBM's bid for the Presidency last 2022.
+This time around, he alleges that the first lady Liza Marcos dipped her hand in proverbial cookie jar.

 Watch and listen to the video below.